pchiorean/Indentz/docs/README.md

 A line may also contain a _statement_:

 - `@includepath` `reference/path` – defines a folder to which subsequent relative paths will refer;
-- `@include` `path/to/other.tsv` – includes another TSV file at this position; `path/to` may be an absolute path, one relative (by default) to the current data file, or relative to a previously defined `reference/path`;
+- `@include` `path/to/other.tsv` – includes another TSV file at this position; `path/to` may be absolute or relative – by default is relative to the data file folder, but if you defined a `reference/path`, it will be relative to that;
 - `@defaults` – includes the global data file;

 There's also some non-standard stuff that will confuse Excel et al.: